hmcts/ops-runbooks/ADO/README.md

 ## Configuration

-All piplines  are 100% managed as code, you should never have to edit any configuration manually.
+All pipelines  are 100% managed as code, you should never have to edit any configuration manually.

 ## ADO Environments

-These are current environment on the ADO (https://dev.azure.com/hmcts/PlatformOperations/_environments).
+These are current environment on the ADO (https://dev.azure.com/hmcts/PlatformOperations/_environments)

 - dynatrace-nonprod
 - dynatrace-prod